belentanaka/tetpnc/README.md

 # Description

-A Tetris clone made using Simple DirectMedia Layer.
+An arcade-style Tetris clone made using Simple DirectMedia Layer.
 I have implemented wall kicks, holding, and high scores.

 All textures, sounds, and music were made by me.